Automatically generating Fukaya categories and computing quantum cohomology: Applications

 \subsection{Fano Mirror Symmetry}

-Our new Corollary \ref{cor:corehmsfano} below implies a similar simplified proof of full HMS for Fano varieties.
+Our new Corollary \ref{cor:corehmsfano} below implies a similar simplified proof of full HMS for non-Calabi-Yau varieties; we focus here on the Fano case and leave the general case (using the variant of our main Theorem described in Remark \ref{rem:generalFukayaresult}) to the reader.
 Previously studied examples to which Theorem \ref{thm:mainFano} apply and simplify existing HMS proofs (by removing the need to check generation of the Fukaya category by hand) include: \begin{itemize} \item Fano hypersurfaces in projective space, which were considered in \cites{Smith:2012aa, Sheridan:2016}.

-\item Fano toric varieties, considered in \cite{afooo} (see also \cites{Cho:2004aa, Cho:2005aa, Cho:2006aa, Fukaya:2010ac}).
-In fact, we expect the version of our Theorem for general Fukaya categories (see Remark \ref{rem:generalFukayaresult}) to similarly simplify the proof of split-generation required for proving full HMS in \cite{afooo}. \end{itemize} \begin{rem} When $X$ is a Fano toric manifold, the generation of its Fukaya category by the monotone toric fiber (equipped with various local systems) is also a corollary of Evans-Lekili's work on generation by Hamiltonian orbits \cite{Evans:2015aa}. \end{rem}
+\item Fano toric varieties, considered in \cite{afooo} (see also \cites{Cho:2004aa, Cho:2005aa, Cho:2006aa, Fukaya:2010ac}) (we further expect the general not-necessarily-Fano variant of our Theorem as mentioned above to simplify the split-generation aspect of the proof of HMS for all toric varieties, as considered in \cite{afooo}). \end{itemize} \begin{rem} When $X$ is a Fano toric manifold, the generation of its Fukaya category by the monotone toric fiber (equipped with various local systems) is also a corollary of Evans-Lekili's work on generation by free Lagrangian orbits of Hamiltonian $G$-actions \cite{Evans:2019aa}. \end{rem}

 Recall that the mirror partner to a Fano (or general non-Calabi-Yau) variety is a {\em Landau-Ginzburg (LG) model}, which is a pair $(Y,W)$ of a non-compact Calabi-Yau variety $Y$ over $\C$ equipped with a holomorphic function $W: Y \ra \C$.
 To such an LG model one can associate the dg category of {\em matrix factorizations}